Skip to content

 Testing Plugins

-Plugins can only be tested from within the whitebox environment.
-To run tests, you need to have whitebox running locally.
-The test runner will automatically discover and run all tests in the whitebox_test_plugin_<plugin_name> package as long as they follow the naming convention outlined in the Plugin Structure section.
+The backend test runner will automatically discover and run all tests in the whitebox_test_plugin_<plugin_name> package as long as they follow the naming convention outlined in the Plugin Structure section.

 Unit & Integration tests would usually begin with the following structure: